Data Breach Response Plan

 • the persons, or the kinds of persons, who have obtained, or who could obtain, the information; and

 • if a security technology or methodology was used in relation to the information and designed to make the information unintelligible or meaningless to persons who are not authorised to obtain the information, the likelihood that persons could circumvent the security technology or methodology.
-Seek advice from the Executive Director or in her absence the NCS Accountant if required.]
+Seek advice from the Executive Director or in their absence the NCS Accountant if required.]

 Action